 Love ‘em or hate ‘em, fairy tales can linger within us and effect the way we see ourselves and others.
 Whether we envision being “saved” like “sweet” Cinderella, being “rich” and “powerful” like Prince Charming, or being a villainous, sinister, puppy-mill-monster like Cruella DeVille, what we take from these characters and stories may impact us more than we know.
-In today’s article, we’ll ferret out our own “fairy tale logic” and consider whether it brings us closer or farther from living our very own “happily ever after.”
+In today’s article, we’ll ferret out our own “fairy tale logic”.
+Considering whether it brings us closer or farther from living our very own “happily ever after”.

 The role of imagination